 This trail has something for everyone!
 And if you want more – the trail ends at Chepstow where you can start on another national trail, the Offa’s Dyke Path.

-11 nights, 10 days walking (easy to moderate walking)
+11 Nights, 10 Days Walking (easy to moderate walking)

-Day 1: Own arrival to Mumbles/Swansea.
+Day 1: Own arrival to your first accommodation

 Day 2: Walk Mumbles/Swansea to Port Talbot 16 / 13 miles (26km / 21km) Start your walk from Mumbles by walking the three miles of the Swansea Promenade to the River Tawe footbridge.
 You can opt to start your walk from the footbridge (avoiding the long promenade).
 This lowland route takes you out of Swansea towards open countryside by the Crymlyn Bog Nature Reserve.
 An unavoidable stretch of road to Briton Ferry, followed by dunes and open sands towards Aberavon and Port Talbot.

 Day 3: Walk Port Talbot to Porthcawl 10 miles / 16 km The alternative route (avoiding walking through industrial Port Talbot) is recommended.
 This upland grassy path undulates along the lower mountain slopes of Mynydd Emroch overlooking Port Talbot steelworks.
 Both routes re-join at Margam where you can take a short detour to Margam Castle.
 Continue through Kenfig National Nature Reserve, full of rare and beautiful plants.
 The trail ends at the seaside of Porthcawl.

 Day 4: Walk Porthcawl to Ogmore 9 miles/ 14.5 km Today, you now enter the Glamorgan Heritage Coast.
 It contains some of the largest dune systems in Northern Europe and on this easy low-level walk pass through the Merthyr Mawr National Nature Reserve, as well as the tidal stepping stones at Ogmore Castle.